 - Upper School Kirby Gym renovated and expanded in 2013.

-- Computers, laptops, iPads and computer labs for student use.
+- Desktops, laptops, iPads and computer labs for student use.

 - 15 science labs equipped with state-of-the-art microscopes, thermal cyclers, spectrophotometers, computer software, electrophoresis equipment, microtechnology and engineering power tools.